tanaikech/go-getfilelist/README.md

     1. From this version, in order to retrieve files and file information, "google.golang.org/api/drive/v3" is used.
         - By this, when the values are retrieved from this library, users can use the structure of ``drive.File``.
         - Script using this library can be seen at [goodls](https://github.com/tanaikech/goodls).

+* v1.0.2 (December 12, 2018)

+    1. New method for selecting mimeType was added.
+When this method is used, files with the specific mimeType in the specific folder can be retrieved.

 [TOP](#TOP)